A family therapist counsels a couple

 Applying to the Master of Relational and Family Therapy

-• Completion of an honours (four-year) baccalaureate degree or equivalent, with a minimum 75% average in the last two years of study.
+1. Completion of an honours (four-year) baccalaureate degree or equivalent, with an average of 75% or higher in the last two years of study.

 Note: Applicants who demonstrate relevant work or volunteer experience are preferred, however, we will not accept applicants who are regulated in Ontario to practice the profession of psychotherapy or its equivalent.